jefferyforbes/swe-solutions/bootcamp/wk1/day3/README.md

-This is a sample solution to the Day 2 assignment - add a unit test to test the Person class.
+This is a sample solution to the Day 3 assignment.

-The Person class has been documented using JSDoc.

 TODO - stuff I am confused with:
-  * why instanceof doesn't work in plane.boardPassenger
   * using promises versus await() in Airport.js
   * how to run tests in debug mode
   * Parameter deconstructing versus just pass in (Passenger)